10 Marketing Automation Workflow Examples and Tips

 • Nurture leads: Nurturing leads is a time-consuming process.
 Following each lead manually could be tiresome and tricky.
 However, with marketing automation workflows, you can easily nurture them.

-Using marketing automation is one thing and succeeding in it is another.
-To succeed and get a significant return on investment, you need to create a goal-focused marketing automation workflow using ERP software.
+Using marketing automation is one thing, and succeeding in it is another.
+To succeed and get a significant return on investment, you need to create a goal-focused marketing automation workflow.

 As the name suggests, triggers get activated when a customer performs a specific task or meets some criteria on your website or app.
 For example: